littlecodemonkey/blog/content/docs/reading/brodsky_challenge/004_the_old_testament/_index.md

 # Books in the Old Testament
 These books span several religions are are interesting to read for sure.
+The Jewish, Islamic, and Christian faiths all have some ties to the Old Testament.
+This is possibly the most influential book in all of human history.
+Any journey of intellectualism would be incomplete without a review of this content.

 ## Books in the Christian Old Testament
-These books are included in the Protestant, Catholic, and Eastern Orthodox canons.
+These are the books that are included in the Protestant, Catholic, and Eastern Orthodox canons.

 ### The Pentateuch (The Law)
 - 001 - **Genesis**